 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be a fulfilling career.
+While HVAC can be physically demanding, it can also be very rewarding.
 As a technician you’ll need to be able to:

-- Work in awkward settings, such as tight or messy spaces.
+- Work in uncomfortable settings, including tight or dusty spaces.

 A stubborn falsehood about HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and ongoing certification.
+In truth, you'll need distinct skills, specialized education and continuous recertification.

 - Stay active rather than remain inside an office.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

 Is HVAC Hard on Your Body?